gustavosbarroso/Solaris/README.md

 ## 🌎 Impact

-Solaris demonstrates how theoretical modeling, numerical simulation, and experimental engineering can be combined to create practical renewable-energy solutions using accessible materials and low-cost technologies.
+Solaris demonstrates how theoretical modeling, numerical simulation, and experimental engineering can be combined to develop practical renewable-energy solutions using accessible materials and low-cost technologies.

-The project highlights the role of computational physics and engineering design in the development of sustainable technologies.
+The project highlights the role of computational physics, engineering design, and maker-based prototyping in the development of socially impactful technologies.

 ---

 ## 📜 License

-MIT License.
+This repository is distributed under the MIT License.